-Email Deliverability is an incredibly complex problem but the impact is simple -- your users and candidates need to receive your messages to keep your hiring goals on track!
+Email deliverability is an incredibly complex problem but the impact is simple -- your users and candidates need to receive your messages to keep your hiring goals on track!
 Below we've outlined some frequent pitfalls and possible solutions to help ensure your messages have the best shot of reaching their intended recipients.

 1. Check your email verification

 Messages sent through Greenhouse may seem like they are coming from your normal email address, but they are actually sent on behalf of one of our third-party mail servers.
 When you first sign up for Greenhouse, the From: field will list your email address, but the Sender: field -- where the email is actually coming from -- will list the mail server instead.
-Since spammer have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers will start to mark these messages as spam or block them altogether.
+Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers will start to mark these messages as spam or block them altogether.

 Luckily, you can verify your domain to let mail providers know that your company has given us permission to send on your behalf, which should drastically improve your overall deliverability rate.
 Nearly 100% of companies without verified domains will report issues with missing messages at some point, so we'd suggest working with your IT team to get things verified sooner rather than later.